Why Broadcom Stock Is Sinking Today

 - 10 stocks we like better than Broadcom ›

-Broadcom (NASDAQ: AVGO) stock is heading lower in another day of bearish trading for artificial intelligence (AI) companies.
-The semiconductor specialist's share price is down 2.6% as of 2:45 a.m.
-ET.
-Meanwhile, the S&P 500 had fallen 0.4%, and the Nasdaq Composite had sunk 0.5%.
+Broadcom (NASDAQ: AVGO) stock is seeing another substantial pullback amid the backdrop of a broader trend for valuations in the artificial intelligence (AI) space.
+The company's share price was down 5.5% as of noon ET Thursday.
+Meanwhile, the S&P 500 (SNPINDEX: ^GSPC) had fallen 1.2%, and the Nasdaq Composite (NASDAQINDEX: ^IXIC) was off 1.8%.

-Concerns that AI stocks may be in a valuation bubble have continued to shape momentum for the broader market Friday, and a new report on consumer confidence from the University of Michigan is also contributing to pullbacks.
-While Broadcom stock has seen a pullback from the record high it reached at the end of last month, its share price is still up 48% year to date.
+Investors are continuing to move out of AI stocks in response to valuation concerns, and Broadcom is among the big names in the category getting hit with sell-offs.
+Despite the pullback, the connectivity-chip leader's stock is still up 44.5% in 2025 as of this writing.

 What's next for Broadcom?